CISecurity/CCPA-Docs/docs/Configuration Guide.md

 **Prepare the Environment and AWS CLI**

 CIS-CAT Pro Assessor v4 must be extracted locally on a server (EC2 or another server) that has access to the EKS cluster servers.
 An automated assessment using the CIS Amazon EKS Benchmark must be performed as a local assessment or “local” session type.
 CIS-CAT Pro Assessor will run various kubectl and kubelet commands to perform the assessment.
 When utilizing CIS-CAT Pro Assessor v4’s supporting  files for this Benchmark, ensure configuration and session files contain a “local” session.
-Assessments can also be initiated using commands or the v4 GUI (coming soon) as a local assessment.
+Assessments can also be initiated using commands or the v4 GUI as a local assessment.

 Ensure security groups provide access to port 8080 from the server where CIS-CAT Pro Assessor v4 locally resides.
 Other ports may also need to be opened depending on each organization’s specific configuration.